WeismanGitHub/Mute-Friends-on-Discord/README.md

 A bot I use to fuck with my friends.

-(Windows) Run silenty on startup by adding a shortcut to `run.vbs` in your startup folder.
+(Windows) Run silenty on startup by adding a shortcut to `run - Mute-Friends-on-Discord.vbs` in your startup folder.